-American men and women-Fireflies-Profusion of insect life-Grasshoppers-Frederick and David leave Canada-Soap-making-Home-made candles-Recipe for washing quickly-Writing letters-The parson for driver.
+American men and women. - Fireflies. - Profusion of insect life. - Grasshoppers. - Frederick and David leave Canada. - Soapmaking. - Home-made candles. - Recipe for washing quickly. - Writing letters. - The parson for driver.

-As the delicious nights of summer drew on again, it was a pleasure of which we never wearied to ride over to some neighbour's to spend an hour or two.
-The visit itself was always delightful, for we could not have wished better society, but the unspeakable loveliness of the road was no less so.
-We very soon got a couple of horses, everyone else having them, for no one in Canada ever thinks of walking if he can help it.
+S the delicious nights of summer drew on again, A it was a pleasure of which we never wearied to ride over to some neighbor's to spend an hour or The visit itself was always delightful, for we could not have wished better society, but the unspeakable loveliness of the road was no less so.
+We very soon got a couple of horses, every one else having them, for no one in Canada ever thinks of walking if he can help it.
 I have often wondered at this, for the same persons who would not stir a step, if possible, in Canada, without a horse, or some conveyance, would have been fond of walking if they had remained in Britain.
-It cannot be because they have horses in the one country and had none in the other, for, in towns, there is no such liking for walking, though there are few who either own or can borrow a horse or vehicle, and those in the country who have neither will send in all directions to ask the loan of a neighbour's horse rather than walk a few miles.
-Probably the great heat of summer renders the exertion of walking irksome to most people; and, on the other hand, in winter, the cold and the snow are such hindrances as to throw them out of the habit of it.
-There seems no doubt besides, that the effect of the climate on Europeans is to enfeeble them gradually, though they may not exhibit any symptoms of rapid decay, or suffer from any acute disease.
+It cannot be because they have horses in the one country and had none in the other, for, in towns, there is no such liking for walking, though there are few who either own or can borrow a horse or vehicle, and those in the country who have neither will send in all directions to ask the loan of a neighbor's horse rather than walk a few miles.
+Probably the great heat of summer renders the exertion of walking irksome to most people; and, on the other hand, in winter, the cold and the snow are such hinderances as to throw them out of the habit of it.
+There seems no doubt besides, that the effects of the climate on Europeans is to enfeeble them gradually, though they may not exhibit any symptoms of rapid decay, or suffer from any acute disease.
 The red cheeks of the inhabitants of Britain are very soon lost in Canada, and you very seldom see the stout, hearty people so common in England.
-The native Canadian of the Western Province is a very poor specimen of a man, unless he be the child of foreign parents.
-A few generations takes all the roundness from his figure, and brings him very much to the type of the Indian, as in the case of the New Englanders, who, though originally English, are now little better in appearance than White Indians.
-Indeed, the Indians themselves show the effects of the climate as much as Europeans, for what can be more opposite than the squat, fat figure of a Tartar, and the thin, tall outline of his descendant, when changed into one of the red tribes of North America.
-Lused to be amused watching the steamers which came to the wharves on the river to get wood, crowded with emigrants from the New England States to the Far West.
-The men, if at all beyond youth, were fleshless, long-necked, calfless, cadaverouslooking creatures; the women, in their coal-scuttle sun-bonnets, with a long green veil hanging down their backs, and straight dresses tied loosely round the waist, looked, for the most part, very strange apparitions to one accustomed to the women of England.
-The girls of America are often very pretty, but they soon lose their plumpness, and grow old.
-Mr. Brown, up the river one day, amused me by telling how he had heard a servant-woman who was in fierce dispute with a comrade, declare that she was no better than three broomsticks tied to-She was pretty nearly right as to the appearance of not a few-the three broomsticks. dressed up, would look almost as stout.
-It is the same with animals as with human beings.
-A horse or a bull, brought from Britain, loses its spirit in Canada.
-Little or no trouble is needed to break in a colt, for if he be put in a waggon he will very soon pull as steadily as any other.
-A Canadian bull is a very quiet and inoffensive creature.
-Everything, in fact, seems alike to degenerate in form and spirit from its native English characteristics.